|BOINC in Retrospect||

-They went to the 2019 BOINC workshop (which I did not attend - see below) and presented their plans.
+They went to the 2019 BOINC workshop (which I did not attend - see above) and presented their plans.
 It was an unmitigated disaster.
 They talked as if they were taking over BOINC.
 They had chosen the name "BOINC Planet"; people felt this was a kind of copyright infringement, and were enraged.

 After the workshop, I explained to them how badly things had gone.
 I told them they needed to find a name that didn't include "BOINC"; they eventually settled on "SUNET", which is not exactly catchy and is already in use by Stanford.

 In any case, they eventually found out, like others, that there's no commercial market for volunteer computing.
 They failed to get investors, and they gave up.
 I did get a chunk of money from them which paid my salary for a couple of years, after my last NSF grant ran out.